developer-somnath/goignite-cli/README.md

 # GoIgnite CLI

-GoIgnite CLI is a command-line tool designed to help you quickly scaffold and manage GoIgnite projects, similar to how `artisan` works in Laravel.
+GoIgnite CLI is a command-line tool designed to help you quickly scaffold and manage GoIgnite projects.
 It provides commands for generating new projects, managing project components, and more.

 ## Features